Highbury College

-The college is also a provider of apprenticeship training in the Southeast and currently offers apprenticeships in more than 40 subject areas.
+The college also provides apprenticeship training in the Southeast and currently offers apprenticeships in more than 40 subject areas.

-The college has undergone a major redevelopment of accommodation and facilities in recent years and recently completed a £56.4m building programme across the City of Portsmouth, culminating in the opening of the new Highbury Campus by Princess Anne in October 2009.
+The college has undergone a major redevelopment of accommodation and facilities and completed a £56.4m building programme across the City of Portsmouth, culminating in the opening of the new Highbury Campus by Princess Anne in October 2009.

 In 2019, Penny Wycherley took over Stella Mbubaegbu's responsibilities as principal and CEO at Highbury College.

+In 2021 Highbury College merged with Portsmouth College to form City of Portsmouth College.